AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Services for the <a href="https://fieldcapture.ala.org.au/" target="_blank">MERIT</a> and <a href="https://biocollect.ala.org.au/" target="_blank">BioCollect</a> applications.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=ecodata">Open API specification</a>

 &nbsp;

+## 18. SDS Webapp

+Services for interacting with Sensitive Data Service (SDS) Webapp

+Explore interactively on the ALA <a href="https://sds.ala.org.au" target="_blank">SDS Webapp</a> app.

+For full api documentation see <a href="./openapi/index.html?urls.primaryName=sds-webapp">Open API specification</a>

+&nbsp;